Lay ministries: The Church counts on you

 -

-Preside at liturgical prayers
+Preside over liturgical prayers

 -